Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Install&Maint.md

 - Multimeter
 - Test supply of required voltage
 - DMS Ethernet port on VLAN 400 (the IoT VLAN)
+- Very small screwdrivers required for current switch adjustment and DIN connection block screws
+- 1/4" flat blade screwdriver and #1 Phillips screwdriver
+- 3/8" socket or nutdriver for installing the baseplate retaining nuts.

 # 2 Create and Configure SD card